bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 ### Closing a Queue

-Once a client application no longer wants to produce/consumer to/from a queue that it previously opened, it should close the queue.
+Once a client application no longer wants to produce to or consume from a queue that it previously opened, it should close the queue.
 Closing a queue will not delete the queue in BlazingMQ backend.
 It will simply detach the application from the queue.